Windows 7 is the big loser in the battle with WannaCry

 This means that almost 1 on 2 desktop systems run with Window 7.

-As a result, those who use them may not be able to update each month, and many users have completely blocked to avoid checking for genuine keys .
+This has the effect of not being able to update them every month, while many users have completely blocked updates to avoid checking for genuine product keys.

 Note that Windows 7 will continue to be supported by January of 2020, so genuine systems with this operating system will still receive updates for almost 3 years.